 Hemp fibers are some of the strongest natural fibers in the world.
-In fact, they're so strong that they were once used to create sails for ships.
+In fact, hemp is so strong that it was once used to create sails for ships.
 This strength makes hemp clothing ideal for everyday wear, as it's less likely to tear or pill over time.
 And because it's so durable, hemp clothing will last you much longer than other fabrics, which is great news for your wallet and the planet.

 Shop our hemp and organic cotton smock.

 When it comes to sustainable materials, hemp is often overlooked in favor of more well-known options like organic cotton or bamboo.
 But hemp is a truly versatile and eco-friendly material that offers a lot of benefits for both consumers and the environment.
 Did you know hemp clothing companies are making hemp shoes and hemp underwear among other items?

 Hemp Is Breathable and Hypoallergenic